University of Oxford

 The University of Oxford is one of the world’s leading research-intensive universities, ranked sixth in the world in 2013/14 (THES-QS).
 The successful NIHR Oxford Biomedical Research Centre includes a theme on Haematology and Stem Cells, with sub-themes on blood cancer and its treatment, red cells, and transfusion and controlling blood loss and abnormal clotting.

 NHS Blood and Transplant (NHSBT) has an internationally recognised track record of research into transfusion medicine.
-In 2012, NHSBT made the strategic decision to build strength in donor health research through the appointment of a NHSBT-supported Principal Investigator (Dr Di Angelantonio) at the University of Cambridge.
+In 2012, NHSBT made the strategic decision to build strength in donor health research through the appointment of a NHSBT-supported Principal Investigator (Professor Di Angelantonio) at the University of Cambridge.
+In 2018, former-Dr Di Angelantonio was appointed the inaugural NHSBT Professor of Donor Health, based in the Department of Public Health and Primary Care at Cambridge.

 Professor David Roberts